Why Do World-Class Athletes Train in a Humble Yorkshire Shed?

 From the outside, it looks like a rustic two-car garage next to a cricket ground.
 Inside, it’s no more glamorous, but it contains one critical tool in the training arsenal that aims to put 2012 Olympic gold and bronze medalists back on the podium for 2016.

-The tool is the Elite Endless Pool, and for British triathletes Alistair and Jonny Brownlee, it’s their second.
+The tool is the Endless Pools Elite pool, and for British triathletes Alistair and Jonny Brownlee, it’s their second.
 The first pool helped Alistair recover from a torn Achilles tendon in time to win gold at the London Games; his brother Jonny took bronze, and the dual victories turned the pair into national icons overnight.

 Since then, their entire squad has been training in that pool, which is located in “a tiny garden you can only access by walking through our kitchen,” according to Alec Duffield, Vice President of Brownlee Brothers Ltd. A childhood friend of the Brownlees, he’s also their housemate, and he saw firsthand that the garden pool situation was getting out of hand.